 If you have a mixture of above and below-level learners and ELL/ESL students, we have a few suggestions for keeping students on track with these concepts:

 You could modify the resource by replacing the two-syllable words with single-syllable words.
 In this case, the instructions would need adjusting, and the bar would need to be removed.
 The types of syllables explored could also be reduced.

 After completing this activity, students who need a challenge could make a list of other multisyllabic words for their peers to analyze.

 Project the slides onto a screen and work through them as a class by having students record their answers in their notebooks or mini whiteboards.

 Easily Prepare This Resource for Your Students

-Assign this interactive activity in Google Classroom.
-Please be sure to open in Edit mode, not presentation mode.
+Assign this interactive activity to Google Classroom.
+Please be sure to open in Edit mode, not Presentation mode.
 Students click/drag/drop to show divisions and types of syllables.

 The slides could also be used for: